Test your knowledge

 4.

-What allows us to use the Sharpe ratio to compare risk-adjusted returns of funds in different categories?
+Standard deviation lets us use the Sharpe ratio to compare risk-adjusted returns of funds in different categories.

 Choose wisely.
 There is only one correct answer.